-The members of the Fund's Executive Committee as at 31 December 2019 and at the date of this report are presented on page 1.
-All of them were members of the Executive Committee throughout the year ended 31 December 2019.
+The members of the Fund's Executive Committee as at 31 December 2020 and at the date of this report are presented on page 1.
+All of them were members of the Executive Committee throughout the year ended 31 December 2020.
+Mr. Vadim Pankov who was director resigned on 12 July 2022, Mr. Petros Valko who was director resigned on 16 November 2022 and also Mr Valery Gusev, Mr Oleg Lappushkin and Mr Yuri Pianykh who were directors resigned on 24 November 2022.

-In accordance with the Fund's Articles of Association all presently members of the Executive Committe continue in
+In accordance with the Fund's Articles of Association all Directors presently members of the Board continue in office.